clulab/processors/README.md

 # What is it

-*We have released a preliminary version of our event extraction (EE) engine.
-Documentation and domain-specific models coming soon!
-For the impatient, please take a look at the `edu.arizona.sista.matcher.ExtractorEngine`, the entry point for the framework, or contact us for more information.*

-The `edu.arizona.sista.processors` package aims to be a one-stop place for natural language (NL) processors.
-We currently provide three APIs: one for
-[Stanford's CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml), one for a faster processor (`FastNLPProcessor`) that cherry picks fast components from multiple sources (Stanford and [MaltParser](http://www.maltparser.org/)), and, lastly, one for biomedical texts (`BioNLPProcessor`), which integrates resources trained for this domain (Stanford and [BANNER](https://sourceforge.net/projects/banner/)).
-If you plan to use `BioNLPProcessor`, please install the data resources from [our fork of BANNER](https://github.com/sistanlp/banner) first!
+This is the main public code repository of the NLP group led by [Mihai Surdeanu](http://surdeanu.info/mihai/) at [University of Arizona](http://www.arizona.edu).
+This repository contains (in descending order of novelty):

++ A rule-based event extraction (EE) framework called ODIN (Open Domain INformer) in the `edu.arizona.sista.odin` package, together with a grammar tailored for the biomedical domain.
+See [ODIN's Wiki page](https://github.com/sistanlp/processors/wiki/ODIN-(Open-Domain-INformer)) for more details.
-Both `CoreNLPProcessor` and `FastNLPProcessor` now include a full-fledged Rhetorical Structure Theory (RST) discourse parser.
++ Two full-fledged Rhetorical Structure Theory (RST) discourse parsers.
+The discourse parsers are transparently included in our natural language (NL) processors (see below).
 The version in `CoreNLPProcessor` relies on constituent syntax, whereas the one in `FastNLPProcessor` uses dependency syntax.
-The latter is marginally worse (~2 F1 points lower for the complete task) but it is two orders of magnitude faster.
+The latter is marginally worse (~2 F1 points lower for the complete task) but it is much faster.

-Furthermore, this code contains a machine learning (ML) package (`edu.arizona.sista.learning`), which includes implementations for common ML algorithms (e.g., Perceptron, Logistic Regression, Support Vector Machines, Random Forests) for both classification and ranking.
++ A machine learning (ML) package (`edu.arizona.sista.learning`), which includes implementations for common ML algorithms (e.g., Perceptron, Logistic Regression, Support Vector Machines, Random Forests) for both classification and ranking.
++ A suite of NL processors in the `edu.arizona.sista.processors` package.
+We currently provide three APIs: one for [Stanford's CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml), one for a faster processor (`FastNLPProcessor`) that cherry picks fast components from multiple sources (Stanford and [MaltParser](http://www.maltparser.org/)), and, lastly, one for biomedical texts (`BioNLPProcessor`), which integrates resources trained for this domain (Stanford and [BANNER](https://sourceforge.net/projects/banner/)).

-This software requires Java 1.6, Scala 2.9 or higher, and CoreNLP 1.3.4 or higher.
+This software requires Java 1.6 or higher (we currently use Java 1.8), Scala 2.11, and CoreNLP 3.x or higher.

-This code is licensed under Apache License Version 2.0.
+All the code that we write is licensed under Apache License Version 2.0.
 However, some of the libraries used here, most notably CoreNLP, are GPL.

 (c) Mihai Surdeanu, 2013 -

-Authors: [Mihai Surdeanu](http://surdeanu.info/mihai/), Marco Valenzuela, Gustave Hanh-Powell, Peter Jansen, Daniel Fried
+Authors: [Mihai Surdeanu](http://surdeanu.info/mihai/), Marco Valenzuela, Gustave Hanh-Powell, Peter Jansen, Daniel Fried, Dane Bell.

 # Changes
 + **5.0 (Coming soon!)** - switched to Java 8 and Scala 2.11.
+First ODIN release with the DARPA biomedical grammar.
 + **4.0 SNAPSHOT** - added domain-independent event extraction framework, in the `edu.arizona.sista.matcher` package.
 + **4.0** - added `BioNLPProcessor`.
 Install our fork of the [BANNER named entity recognizer](https://github.com/sistanlp/banner) before!
 + **3.3** - bug fix: make sure DocumentSerializer.load() works when multiple documents are serialized into the same file.